vessels-tech/papers/mywell/paper/paper.md

 ----
 ## Conclusion

-Citizen science is where citizens are actively involved in a field of study.
-Once such approach is crowdsourcing for citizen science, where data are collected from a large number of citizens.
-MyWell is an application of crowdsourced citizen science, within the context of project MARVI.
+Groundwater scarcity is a serious issue faced by many communities in rural India, and around the world.
+In this paper we looked at the need for paticipatory approaches for managing groundwater, and introduced project MARVI.

 Project MARVI looks at the issues of groundwater management in rural India, and aims to give the ownership of groundwater monitoring to the villagers, and to assist them in developing their own solutions to the issues they face.
-MyWell is a part of this solution, as a data collection and information dissemination tool.

-This report looked at how MyWell supports the goals of MARVI, namely through improving data collection, and supporting community involvement around the issue of groundwater depletion.
-We looked at how MyWell works, the technology behind MyWell, and an example of MyWell being used in the field.
+MyWell, the technology component of MARVI, is a tool that aims to facilitate crowdsourced citizen science among the villagers.

+In this paper, we show how MyWell has the potential to impact the lives of farmers by (1) empowering them to participate in science, and finding solutions to groundwater scarcity, and (2) assist them in building communities which work together to conserve groundwater.
+We also outlined the design, architecture and development process of MyWell, and compared it to other approaches in crowdsourcing citizen science.

+Our findings in the field... show...
+We show how farmers are using MyWell to gain visibility into the groundwater situation, and examine the limitations of MyWell's approach.

 Within the scope of project MARVI, a desirable future of MyWell is to increase the usage and utility of the application.
 The administration system, and new features around the adding of new wells will allow for the system to be maintained and hopefully scale.

 Outside of MARVI, MyWell could also have future applications as an agnostic data collection platform for low income countries.
 It could be adapted for collection of many other types of information – and is not limited to water measurements.
 The combination of SMS and mobile app allow it to reach a wide audience, and the authentication and administration tools protect the integrity of the data being collected, while allowing public access to the data being collected.

+>Abstract.
+Don't forget
+>In rural India, over 60% of agriculture relies on groundwater.
+Groundwater is often over-exploited, and groundwater depletion threatens many livelihoods.
+Existing interventions have been insufficient, and often fail to engage farmers at the lowest level.
+MyWell sets out to build a participatory, bottom-up approach to groundwater management.
+MyWell is an application for data-driven insights of groundwater at the village level.
+MyWell crowdsources groundwater indicators from a group of connected farmers using SMS or a smartphone application.
+In this paper, we show how MyWell has the potential to impact the lives of farmers by (1) empowering them to participate in science, and finding solutions to groundwater scarcity, and (2) assist them in building communities which work together to conserve groundwater.
+Then, we assess MyWell's application across two watersheds in rural India.
+We show how farmers are using MyWell to gain visibility into the groundwater situation, and examine the limitations of MyWell's approach.

+>In this paper, we examined the challenges faced by communities in rural India facing groundwater scarcity.
+We introducted project MARVI

 ----
 ## Definitions